-Bette Davis may be Joan Crawford’s most notorious rival, but personally, I don’t think Bette posed half the threat to Joan that Norma Shearer did.
+Bette Davis may be Joan Crawford’s most notorious rival, but personally, I don’t think Joan had nearly as much to fear from Bette as she did from Norma Shearer.
 One thing you have to remember is that Bette and Joan only spent six years working together at the same studio, so for most of their careers, they at least weren’t directly competing for roles.
+They may not have liked each other very much, but at least they were out of each other’s hair for the most part.
 On the other hand, Norma and Joan spent seventeen years together at MGM, so on many occasions, they were vying for the same material.
 Plus, Norma had the advantage of being married to Irving Thalberg, MGM’s head of production.

-Joan always felt that since Norma was married to the boss, she always got first dibs on all the best roles and Joan really resented Norma for that.
+Joan always felt that because Norma was married to the boss, she got first dibs on all the best movies and Joan really resented Norma for it.
 Joan made absolutely no secret of her feelings regarding it and wasn’t above walking into Thalberg’s office herself and asking why Norma was getting all the good parts.
 There were several incidences of Norma being given a part that was either originally intended for Joan or was one Joan really wanted.

 While I certainly can’t blame Joan for being bitter about that (after all, Norma did get some pretty choice roles that Joan was after), it does a tremendous disservice to Norma to suggest that she married her way into stardom.
 She genuinely did love Irving Thalberg and she was already a successful actress when she married him.
 Since she was a very talented and driven woman, I’m sure she would have continued to be a success even if she hadn’t married him.
 Norma has said that if anything, being married to Thalberg made things harder for her since she had to work twice as hard to prove to everyone that she wasn’t just skating by on nepotism.

 It’s also very unfair to insinuate that Thalberg only cared about his wife’s films.
-His work helped turn MGM into the prestigious studio it was and he knew it.
+His work played a big part in turning MGM into the prestigious studio it was and he knew it.
 He only wanted what was best for his business.
 I simply don’t think he was the type to risk his reputation and his business by casting someone in a part he knew they couldn’t handle.
 Since Norma had been making films longer than Joan had, it makes sense that, for a while, she would have been getting the more challenging material.

 But it’s impossible to deny that Norma’s marriage absolutely did have some career benefits.
 When Norma said she wanted to play Juliet in Romeo and Juliet, Thalberg fought for her to play Juliet, even though she was in her mid-thirties at the time.
 And when Norma expressed an interest in playing Marie Antoinette, Thalberg immediately bought the rights to a biography on Antoinette specifically so Norma could play her.
 Some sources will say that people like Marion Davies and, yes, Joan Crawford were considered for Marie Antoinette, but that was only ever going to be Norma’s movie.